-- developing drugs; - · conducting preclinical testing and human clinical trials; - obtaining FDA and other regulatory approvals of drugs;
+· developing drugs;

-- · formulating and manufacturing drugs; and - launching, marketing, distributing and selling drugs.
+- · conducting preclinical testing and human clinical trials; - obtaining FDA and other regulatory approvals of drugs; - · formulating and manufacturing drugs; and - · launching, marketing, distributing and selling drugs.

-If we fail to obtain acceptable prices or an adequate level of reimbursement for our products from healthcare payers, our ability to generate product revenues will be diminished.
+If Pfizer or we fail to obtain acceptable prices or an adequate level of reimbursement for our products from healthcare payers, our ability to generate product revenues will be diminished.

-Our ability to commercialize our drugs, alone or with collaborators, will depend in part on the extent to which reimbursement will be available from:
+Our ability to earn royalties from sales of REMOXY and other drugs subject to the Pfizer Agreements, and our ability to commercialize drugs we (alone or with other collaborators) may develop outside the Pfizer Agreement, will depend in part on the extent to which reimbursement can be obtained for such drugs from:

-- government and health administration authorities; - · private health maintenance organizations and health insurers; and - · other healthcare payers.
+- government and health administration authorities; - · private health maintenance organizations and health insurers; and - other healthcare payers.